SharkSharp/NETLIB/README.md

 private static void ZeroIDHandler(Consumer<BasePack> consumer, BasePack receivedPack) {
-   //Do something with the packets that have ID = 0.
+   //Do something with the packs that have ID = 0.
 }

 private static void DefaultIDHundler(Consumer<BasePack> consumer, BasePack receivedPack) {
-   //Do something with the packets that do not have a handler method registered.
+   //Do something with the packs that do not have a handler method registered.
 }
 ```